 Image Credit: FlyOver Iceland

 We hope you enjoyed this list of the best things to do in Reykjavik.
-It is diverse in its scope and includes both indoor and outdoor activities, so you can enjoy the city regardless of the weather.
-Let us know in the comments what your favourite thing to do in Reykjavik is.
+It is diverse in its scope and includes indoor and outdoor activities so that you can enjoy the city regardless of the weather.
+Let us know in the comments what your favorite thing to do in Reykjavik is.